Co3lho22/GolandRestApi/README.md

 # GolangRestApi
 This is a general, but robust rest api in golang that can be used for future projects

+# DB structure
+Use this script https://github.com/Co3lho22/basicRestAPIMariaDB to set up the DB that is supported by this rest server and then build on it if needed.

 # Project Structure

 my-golang-api/